algolia/algoliasearch-client-ruby/README.md

 If you were using the v1 and wish to update to v2, please follow our [Upgrade Guide](upgrade_guide.md)

-## Use app in Docker
+## Why is there a Dockerfile?

-If you wish to contribute but would like to avoid installing the repository locally, we provided you with a Docker image.
+If you wish to contribute to the repository but would like to avoid installing all the dependencies locally, we provided you with a Docker image.
 You can build it with the following command
 ```.env
 docker build -t algolia-ruby --build-arg ALGOLIA_APPLICATION_ID_1 \
 --build-arg ALGOLIA_ADMIN_KEY_1 \